-If the premium affects you we will send you a Council Tax bill.
+If the premium affects you, we will send you a Council Tax bill.

+From 1 April 2025, the definition of a long term empty home will be defined as a dwelling which has been unoccupied and substantially unfurnished for a continuous period of 1 year; reducing from the current 2 year limit.

+From 1 April 2025 Properties which are left empty and substantially unfurnished for a period of a year or more will attract a long-term empty premium of 100%.
+If a property has already been empty for 5 years or more you will pay a 200% premium.
+If a property has already been empty for 10 years or more you will pay a 300% premium.

-- Class D- a property that is empty because the previous occupant is in prison or has been detained under the Mental Health Act.
-The exemption lasts for as long as the person is detained. - Class E a property that is empty because the previous occupant has now moved permanently to either a hospital, a residential care home or a nursing home. - Class F a property that is empty because the sole occupier has died.
+Class D- a property that is empty because the previous occupant is in prison or has been detained under the Mental Health Act.
+The exemption lasts for as long as the person is detained.

+Class E - a property that is empty because the previous occupant has now moved permanently to either a hospital, a residential care home or a nursing home.

+Class F - a property that is empty because the sole occupier has died.
 If probate is required the exemption will last until probate or letters of administration are granted and, for a further six months after that date.
 If probate is not required, the exemption will last for six months from the date of death.
 Once the initial exemption expires, a further 100% discount for a maximum of 4 weeks may be granted if the property remains unfurnished.
-If the property is furnished no further reduction can be awarded. - Class G a property that is empty because occupation is prohibited by the law.
+If the property is furnished no further reduction can be awarded.

+Class G - a property that is empty because occupation is prohibited by the law.
 This exemption lasts for as long as occupation is prohibited.
-As of 1 April 2007, this exemption also applies if a planning condition prevents occupancy. - Class H- a property that is empty awaiting occupation by ministers of religion.
-This exemption lasts for as long as the property remains empty. - Class I a property that has been left empty because the resident is living elsewhere in order to receive personal care (but not in a hospital, nursing home etc).
-This exemption lasts for as long as the property remains empty. - Class J a property that has been left empty because the resident is living elsewhere in order to provide personal care.
-This exemption lasts for as long as the property remains empty. - Class K a property that has been left empty because the resident(s) are living elsewhere as full time students.
-This exemption lasts for as long as the property remains empty. - Class L an empty property that has been repossessed by a mortgagee such as a bank or building society.
-The exemption lasts until the property is sold. - Class M properties that are university or college halls of residence or hostels owned by charitable bodies used solely for student accommodation.
-This exemption is indefinite. - Class N a property that is occupied only by full-time students as their term-time address.
-This exemption lasts as long as all the occupants remain full-time students. - Class O barracks, messes and married quarters used by the armed forces.
-This exemption is indefinite and is granted whether this property is occupied or not. - Class P a property occupied by members of visiting forces.
+As of 1 April 2007, this exemption also applies if a planning condition prevents occupancy.

+Class H- a property that is empty awaiting occupation by ministers of religion.
+This exemption lasts for as long as the property remains empty.

+Class I - a property that has been left empty because the resident is living elsewhere in order to receive personal care (but not in a hospital, nursing home etc).
+This exemption lasts for as long as the property remains empty.

+Class J - a property that has been left empty because the resident is living elsewhere in order to provide personal care.
+This exemption lasts for as long as the property remains empty.

+Class K - a property that has been left empty because the resident(s) are living elsewhere as full time students.
+This exemption lasts for as long as the property remains empty.

+Class L - an empty property that has been repossessed by a mortgagee such as a bank or building society.
+The exemption lasts until the property is sold.

+Class M - properties that are university or college halls of residence or hostels owned by charitable bodies used solely for student accommodation.
+This exemption is indefinite.

+Class N - a property that is occupied only by full-time students as their term-time address.
+This exemption lasts as long as all the occupants remain full-time students.

+Class O- barracks, messes and married quarters used by the armed forces.
+This exemption is indefinite and is granted whether this property is occupied or not.

+Class P - a property occupied by members of visiting forces.
 This exemption is indefinite.